wp-plugins/rvg-optimize-database/readme.txt

 Author: Rolf van Gelder, Eindhoven, The Netherlands Requires at least: 2.0
 Tested up to: 3.4.1
-Stable tag: 1.1.2
+Stable tag: 1.1.3
-Version: 1.1.2
+Version: 1.1.3

 == Description ==

 <p>This plugin is a 'one click' database optimizer.</p>
 <p>It deletes the redundant revisions of posts and pages and, after that, optimizes all database tables.</p>
 <p>http://cagewebdev.com/index.php/optimize-database-after-deleting-revisions-wordpress-plugin</p>
+<p>Author: Rolf van Gelder, Eindhoven, The Netherlands - http://cagewebdev.com</p>

 == Installation ==

 <ol>
 <li>Upload `rvg-optimize-db.php` to the `/wp-content/plugins/` directory</li>
 <li>Activate the plugin through the 'Plugins' menu in the WordPress Dashboard</li>
-<li>Change the settings (if needed) through WordPress Dashboard, Plugins, Optimize DB Options</li>
+<li>Change the settings (if needed) through WordPress Dashboard, Settings, Optimize DB Options</li>
 </ol>

 == Upgrade Notice ==